Astrid Farnsworth: Arc

-Astrid graduated from Haverford College with a B.A. in Music and Linguistics and a minor in Computer Science, having taken computers apart since she was six years old.
+Astrid graduated from Haverford College with a B.A. in music and linguistics and a minor in computer science, having taken computers apart since she was six years old.
 She speaks five languages.
 In the pilot episode, she is first introduced as Olivia's assistant whom she brings in to help work with Walter in the lab, although her main function as a character acted as being someone to whom Walter Bishop explains things.
-In "The Same Old Story," Astrid contributes to the investigation by recognizing the Sargent Bridge that was the last thing one of Christopher Penrose's victims saw before she died.
-In "The Ghost Network," Astrid translates the Latin that the adversaries are using to communicate with each other into English for the rest of the investigative team.
+In "The Same Old Story", Astrid contributes to the investigation by recognizing the Sargent Bridge that was the last thing one of Christopher Penrose's victims saw before she died.
+In "The Ghost Network", Astrid translates the Latin that the adversaries are using to communicate with each other into English for the rest of the investigative team.
 At the end of the episode, she takes Roy McComb away to have him sign some release forms.
-In "The Arrival," she is sedated against her will by Dr. Bishop so that he can abscond with the Beacon and protect it from being stolen.
+In "The Arrival", she is sedated against her will by Bishop so that he can abscond with the beacon and protect it from being stolen.
 He later attempts to sincerely apologize to her for his actions, although it takes some time for her to forgive him.

-In the fourth season's alternate timeline, Astrid acts as a field agent, based on the effects of Peter ceasing to exist as an adult from the events of "The Day We Died" in order to ensure both universes work together.
-In "Making Angels," she is visited by her counterpart, and screams when seeing her, as she had never met her.
+In the fourth season's alternate timeline, Astrid acts as a field agent, based on the effects of Peter ceasing to exist as an adult from the events of "The Day We Died", to ensure both universes work together.
+In "Making Angels", she is visited by her counterpart, and screams when seeing her, as she had never met her.
 Her counterpart speaks in a stilted and nearly hysterical manner, which makes it difficult for Astrid to understand her.
 Alternate Astrid reveals her father died and explains to Astrid that her autism prevented her from properly expressing her grief to anyone but herself, so she crossed over to speak with Astrid.
 Astrid attempts to counsel her double and befriends her while they work on a case.
-Her alternate eventually questions her about the relationship she shares with her own father, revealing the alternate's father-daughter relationship was strained because she wasn't normal.
+Her alternate eventually questions her about the relationship she shares with her own father, revealing the alternate's father-daughter relationship was strained because she was not normal.
 Astrid attempts to ease her grief by telling her that her own father is distant and also has a hard time expressing his feelings, but that she knows he loves her in his own way.
 Her counterpart leaves seemingly reassured, and Astrid returns home to a loving and doting father, revealing that she lied to her double to make her feel better.
-In "Brave New World," Astrid demonstrates adept combat skills by defending Walter and taking out several of William Bell's henchmen as they try to locate him, before she is shot in the stomach.
+In "Brave New World", Astrid demonstrates adept combat skills by defending Walter and taking out several of William Bell's henchmen as they try to locate him, before she is shot in the stomach.
 Upon recovering in the hospital, she bonds with Walter.